lolvlvl/edd/README.md

   unacceptable to depend on the code written by your colleague.
 You know who knows best.
 You!
   Code written by a teammate is not only obscure and hard to empathize, but also is not clever enough.
 Maybe it was a mistake to hire that guy in the first place.
 Rewriting the code for aesthetics reason grants a great feeling of supremacy and helps your mojo to grow.
+If rewriting is not feasible, at least you can revert some changes made by your colleagues, most of those changes are not adequate anyway.
 * Take every opportunity to replace the code.
 If you discovered a bug, or have a security concern in a 3rd party library, remove/replace that library.
 It does not make sense to contribute the fix, because it is too much of a burden with no guarantee that maintainer(s) will accept the change without asking a bunch of toxic questions.
 Even raising an